lastcoolnameleft/architecture-assessment/initial-assessment.md

 ## DevOps

-* What is your release cycle?
+* How often do you release?
 * Are you implementing CI/CD?
-  * If your CI/CD build servers were destroyed, how easily could you re-create it?
 * What distinct environments do you have? (e.g. Dev, test, stage, prod)
-  * How is the application moved from dev->test->stg->prod?
+* How is the application moved from the environments listed above?

-## Monitoring
+## Observability

-* How do you know if the system goes down?
+* How do you detect an outage?
-* How do you determine which component of the system needs investigation?
+* How do you pinpoint the source of the outage?
-* How do you debug the system?

-## Logging

-* How are logs collected and aggregated?
+* How are logs accessed?
-* Where are logs stored locally?

 ## Culture